 A: Tai Chi and Qi Gong is like moving meditation and an internal practice, it involves very controlled movements and produces intrinsic energy and promotes energy flow in the body.
 This smooth flow of energy balances organ systems, the Autonomic nervous system, and opens the body's meridian pathways.
-(Meridian pathways are like energy pathways that when is restricted, can lead to negative side effects.)
-Therefore, it assists healing, enhances immune function and helps to prevent illness
+(Meridian pathways are like energy pathways that when is restricted, can lead to disease or illness.)
+Therefore, it assists healing, enhances immune function and helps to prevent illness.

 Q: I am a busy person, how do I find the time to do Tai Chi or Qi Gong?

 A: We are all busy in this fast paced world.
 But if we don’t make time for ourselves, our health will indeed degenerate.
 In the 24 hours of the day, you don’t need to be busy every hour.
-You just need 30 minutes a day for yourself to practice self-healing and this ancient wellness exercise.
-I am also very busy but I make sure to have my wellness exercise routines, such as Tai Chi, Qi Gong, or other internal martial arts.
+You just need 30 minutes a day for yourself to practice self-healing exercise that would help great deal in your well being.
+I am also very busy but I make sure to have my wellness exercise routines, such as Tai Chi, Qi Gong, or other exercise.

-Q: I heard that Tai Chi and Qi Gong is very hard to learn and requires 10 years or more in order to learn it well, is this true?
+Q: I heard Tai Chi and Qi Gong are hard to learn and require 10 years or more to learn well, is this true?

-Q: People think Tai Chi and Qi Gong is for old people, I am not old therefore I don’t need Tai Chi or Qi Gong, right?
+Q: People think Tai Chi & Qi Gong are for old people, I am not old so I don’t need Tai Chi or Qi Gong, right?

 A: Tai Chi and Qi Gong appears to be suitable for older people because it involves slow body movements that older people can do.
-Tai Chi is really suitable for all ages including children.
+Tai Chi and Qi Gong are really suitable for all ages including children.
 Moreover, when people cannot do strenuous exercise, they can do Tai Chi and Qi Gong to obtain the benefits.
-For people who have no health issues, they can get benefits of relaxation, better coordination and balance, better energy, better focus, and better emotion.
+For people who have no health issues, they can get benefits of relaxation, better coordination and balance, better energy, better stress management skill, better focus, and better emotion.